nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

 ## Troubleshoot the porch controllers

-There are several ways to develop, test and troubleshoot the porch controllers (i.e. *ackageVariant*, *PackageVariantSet*).
+There are several ways to develop, test and troubleshoot the porch controllers (i.e. *PackageVariant*, *PackageVariantSet*).
 In this chapter we describe an option where every other parts of porch is running in the porch-test kind cluster, but the process hosting all porch controllers is running locally on your machine.

 The following command will rebuild and deploy porch, except the porch-controllers component: